Phu1237/extension-messenger-utilities/README.md

 ## Features

+UPCOMING:

+- Auto update filter for protect
+- New code

 Available features:

 - Protect your privacy, let you control what and when contents should be display in messenger.com.